gdsc-uba/blog-posts/README.md

 - List any tech blog posts (you can google any), as many as you want.
 It should respect the format:

 ## For a single blog post.
-Use this format if your want to submit a single blog post
+Use this format if your want to submit a single blog post.
+[Example](https://github.com/Developer-Student-Clubs-UBa/blog-posts/blob/main/example-single.json)

 ```json
  {